 Close this window

+The route is entirely on public, paved roads, no off-roading.
+The event is suitable for all vehicles and driver skill levels.
 It is a laid back and casual "gimmick rallye" where the challenge is to spot and record the answers to questions based on signs and objects found along the way while following turn-by-turn route driving instructions, devilishly laid out by the Rallyemaster, whose job it is to make you laugh as you attempt to find the answers to the rather silly questions, riddles, and trivia.
 Also note that we don't use the traditional "tulip" symbols in the route instructions.

 This is not a traditional time-speed-distance event.
 No special knowledge nor equipment is needed to enjoy your car, your companion, the company of fellow enthusiasts and incredible roads and scenery.